Skip to main content

 If you want to use two-factor authentication in the device activation process, enable it as described in Use URL-Based ZTP To Activate a VOS Device, above.

-To verify that the VOS device has been deployed, check the Tasks window in Versa Director:
+To verify that the VOS device has been deployed, click the Tasks icon in the Versa Director horizontal menu bar.
+The Tasks window displays.

 213.png